-Press the zoom key, (number 5 on the numeric keypad) to view a section of the image using x2 electronic zoom.
+Press the FULL key again, or press the zoom key, (number 5 on the numeric keypad) to view a section of the image using x2 electronic zoom.
 The magnified area is moved around by using the directional arrow keys.
 On screen indication "ZOOMED" appears in the top left corner of the screen when the Zoom feature is in use.
-Press full or zoom to restore normal size image.